-This is a fast approach to add delicate and festive finishing touches to your favorite cupcakes, without having to whip up a big batch of frosting.
+This is a fast approach to add delicate and festive finishing touches to your favorite cupcakes, without having to whip up a big batch of frosting, or wait forever for royal icing to dry on a batch of cookies.
 In just a few minutes, you’ll have beautifully decorated desserts with intricate designs.

 The technique is simple: dust confectioners’ sugar or cocoa powder with a fine mesh strainer over cupcakes, using a stencil in a shape of your choosing.
 After you remove the stencil, the pretty design is revealed on top of the cupcake.

 That’s it!
 You’re done!
 Proudly gaze upon those effortlessly perfect results!